-Refunds: are authorized for: (a) program closures for repair or renovation when an alternate care setting is not provided (b) unexpected prolonged (over 2 weeks with Garrison Commander's approval) child absence due to family emergency or extended illnesses (c) withdrawal from a regularly scheduled child care programs upon receipt of PCS orders or other extenuating circumstances at the Garrison Commander's discretion and (4) withdrawal from a Youth Sport (occurring before midseason of the sport) upon receipt of PCS orders.
-Forms are available at Parent Central Services or at your program facility.
+Refunds are authorized for:

+- Program closures for repair or renovation when an alternate care setting is not provided - D Unexpected prolonged (over 2 weeks with Garrison Commander's approval) child absence due to family emergency or extended illnesses

+- Withdrawal from a regularly scheduled child care programs upon receipt of PCS orders or other extenuating circumstances at the Garrison Commander's discretion and - Withdrawal from a Youth Sport (occurring before midseason of the sport) upon receipt of PCS orders.
+Refund Forms are available at Parent Central Services.